oswida/cyber-en/docs/srd.md

 > Example:
 > John takes a backpack into action, which increases the number of slots by 4.
 However, the backpack has to be worn on the back, so it takes up one place.
 In the end, therefore, John has increased the number of slots by 3.
 If he had opted for a trolley, which he has to pull with one hand, the item still takes up one slot.
 With a transport vehicle, automatic trolley, etc., the containers do not take up any slot.

+**Equipment capacity limit**: the maximum number of equipment slots cannot exceed the maximum level of the character's **BIO** ability.

 A PC cannot carry more items than their inventory allows.
 Anyone carrying a full inventory (i.e. filling **all available** slots) is reduced to **0 HP**.

 In addition to the starter equipment (purchased with initial credits), during character creation, each player can choose **any number of cybermodifications for free**, but the cost of these upgrades cannot exceed `20,000 ℂ`.